-3 Teifi, a river in Cardiganshire.
+Teivi, a river in Cardiganshire.

-8 Bryneich, the men of Bernicia, a province of the old Saxons in the North of England.
-The inhabitants of Deira and Bernicia, are called by our ancient historians Gwyr Deifyr a Bryneich.
-The men of Powys.
-4 "It was the policy of the British princes to make the bards foretell their success in war, in order to spirit up their people to brave action.
+Bryneich, the men of Bernicia, a province of the old Saxons in the North of England.
+The inhabitants of Deira and Bernicia are called by our ancient historians Gwyr Deifyr a Bryneich.

+\ "It was the policy of the British princes to make the bards foretell their success in war, in order to spirit up their people to brave action.
 Upon which account the vulgar supposed them to be real prophets.
-Hence their great veneration for the prophetical bard Taliesin; and the two Merddins.
+Hence their great veneration for the prophetical bard Taliesin, and the two Merddins.
 This accounts for what the English writers say of the Welsh relying so much upon the prophecies of Merddin.
 There are many of these pretended prophecies still extant.
-The custom of prophesying did not cease till Henry the VII.'s time, and the reason is obvious."-Rev. E. Evans's Dissertatio de Bardis, p.
+The custom of prophesying did not cease till Henry VII.'s time, and the reason is obvious."-REV. E. EVANS'S Dissertatio de Bardis, p.
 40. Some remarks have been already made (p.
+252) upon this subject, and the following may be with propriety added thereto.
+Important successes having been gained over the English, "the hopes of the Kymry," says Warrington, "began to revive, and their views to extend, which were heightened still more by a prophecy of Merlin, long cherished among the Welsh, that Llewelyn (ab Gruffydd) should one day wield the sceptre of Brutus, the supposed founder of their empire.
+It is possible, too, that the Welsh prince himself might indulge the same hopes, from a like delusive source, the prediction of a soothsayer.
+When he first began the revolt he consulted an aged woman, who was a reputed prophetess, respecting the issue of the war, who advised him to pursue the enterprise with spirit, and assured him also that in the event he would ride through Cheapside in London with a crown upon his head."-WARRINGTON'S History of Wales, vol. ii. p.
+258.

-263.) upon this subject, and the following WELSH POETRY Every prediction is at last to be fulfilled.
-The shields of his men were stained with red in brave actions, From Pulford1 to the furthest bounds of Kidwelly.2 May he find endless joys, and be reconciled to the son of God, And enjoy heaven by his side.
-III.
+The shields of his men were stained with red in brave actions, From Pulford to the furthest bounds of Kidwelly.
+May he find endless joys, and be reconciled to the Son of God, And enjoy heaven by His side.

-We have a prince possessed of great intelligence, His lance is crimson, his shield is shivered to pieces; A prince furious in action, his palace is open to his friends, But woe is the lot of his enemies.
-Llywelyn, the vanquisher of his adversaries, Is furious in battle like an outrageous dragon.
-To be guarded against him availeth not, When he cometh hand to hand to dispute the hardy contest.
-May he that made him the happy governor of Gwynedd, And its towns of excessive whiteness, Strengthen him for length of years, Pob cymman darogan derfi, O Bwlffordd osgordd ysgwyd gochi hydr, Hyd eithaf Cydweli.
+We have a prince possessed of great intelligence;

+His lance is crimson, his shield is shivered to pieces; A prince furious in action, his palace is open to his friends, But woe is the lot of his enemies.

+Llewelyn, the vanquisher of his adversaries,

+Is furious in battle like an outrageous dragon.

+To be guarded against him availeth not,

+When he cometh hand to hand to dispute the hardy contest.

+May He that made him the happy governor of Gwynedd,

+And its town of excessive whiteness,

+Strengthen him for length of years,

+To defend his country from hostile invasion.

+It is our joy and happiness

+That we have a brave warrior with prancing steeds,

+That we have a noble Kymro descended from Cambrian ancestors,
-Can gaffael yn dda dra heb drengi,

-Gan fab Duw didwyll gymmodi,

-Ys bo i ddiwedd ddawn berchi ar nef,

-Ar neillaw Crist Geli.
+Can gaffael yn dda dra heb drengi, Gan fab Duw didwyll gymmodi, Ys bo i ddiwedd ddawn berchi ar nef, Ar neillaw Crist Geli.